chocolatey/docs/input/en-us/create/create-packages.md

 ## Push Your Package

-To push your package after you have built and tested it, you type `choco push packageName.nupkg -s sourceLocation` where *packageName.nupkg* is the name of the nupkg that was built with a version number as part of the package name and *sourceLocation* is the location of the source you want to push to (e.g. `-s https://push.chocolatey.org/` for chocolatey's community feed).
+To push your package after you have built and tested it, you type `choco push packageName.nupkg --source sourceLocation` where *packageName.nupkg* is the name of the nupkg that was built with a version number as part of the package name and *sourceLocation* is the location of the source you want to push to (e.g. `--source https://push.chocolatey.org/` for chocolatey's community feed).
 You must have an API key for https://push.chocolatey.org/ set.
 Take a look at [choco push](xref:choco-command-push)

 ## Automatic packaging?
 Yes - [Automatic Packaging](xref:automatic-packaging)